-So Important remains of ancient humans were found in the Qafzeh cave also known as Kedumim cave at the foot of Mount Precipice.
+Important remains of ancient humans were found in the Qafzeh Cave, also known as Kedumim Cave, at the foot of Mount Precipice.
 This is one of the earliest examples in the world of humans with modern anatomy.
-Excavations at the site were conducted in 1933; and intermittently between 1965 and 1979.
-Also, Firepits, stone vessels from the Mousterian Culture; human bones, and animal bones were discovered at the site; indicating that the cave was used both as a residence and as a burial site.
+Excavations at the site were conducted 1933; and intermittently between 1965 and 1979.
+Also, firepits, stone vessels from the Mousterian culture, human bones, and animal bones were discovered at the site, indicating that the cave was used as a residence and burial site.

 Moreover, the findings found on Mount Precipice included 13 complete skeletons, six of which belonged to adults and the rest to children.
-Furthermore, five humans were neatly buried in the cave ground, and two of them were buried for some reason with deer antlers.
-Moreover, red ochre was found only alongside the bones, suggesting that the burials were symbolic in nature.
+Furthermore, five humans were neatly buried in the cave ground, and two were buried with deer antlers for some reason.
+Moreover, red ochre was found alongside the bones, suggesting the burials were symbolic.
 The remains date back to 85,000 to 100,000 years BC.

-In fact, one such burial is of a 10-year-old boy from the earliest of the Middle Paleolithic layers; who was buried in a rectangular grave carved out of the bedrock; with his arms folded alongside his body and his hands placed on either side of his neck.
-Deer horns were laid on his hands, probably constituting one of the offerings put in the grave.
-The boy’s skull bears signs of a head trauma that had probably been the cause of death
+One such burial is of a 10-year-old boy from the earliest Middle Paleolithic layers, who was buried in a rectangular grave carved out of the bedrock, with his arms folded alongside his body and his hands placed on either side of his neck.
+Deer horns were laid on his hands, probably constituting one of the offerings in the grave.
+The boy’s skull bears signs of a head trauma that had probably been the cause of death.